markmorr/ML-Climate-Final-Project-Template/journal.md

 Having some strange data cleaning issue that's making it difficult to make even basic exploratory plots.
 Continuing to work on fixing this to make the plots work.

+Week 3 ish:
+Current bug: can't open the NOAA file because it is .nc and I don't have a compatible library (yet) for that data type:
+Current issue: import line not working next to try: try conda uninstalling netCDF4 and then using pip install netcdf4?

  Read the following papers:
 1. https://essd.copernicus.org/preprints/essd-2021-399/ provides ideas for features